 Being Alpha to a Dominant Dog

 Dominance is often misconstrued for aggression.
-Dominance is a desire to control and run things whereas aggression is the intent to cause harm.
-A dominant dog wants to do everything his/her way, an aggressive dog wants to hurt or destroy another living thing.
-It is very important to understand the difference between these two when working with a dog that shows signs of dominance.
-Many times a dog that just needs to have the alpha roll reestablished gets incorrectly diagnosed and does not receive the proper training, or worse, gets euthanized.
+Dominance is a desire to control and run things, whereas aggression is the intent to cause harm.
+A dominant dog wants to do everything his or her way, but an aggressive dog wants to hurt or destroy another living thing.
+Many times, a dog that just needs to have the alpha roll reestablished gets incorrectly diagnosed and does not receive the proper training, or worse, gets euthanized.

-It is crucial in the training of your dog that you are aware of pack mentality.
-This knowledge will help you to understand why it is so important for your dog to have a leader, which will, in return, help you to establish yourself as the alpha.
+It is important to understand pack mentality.
 A dog doesn't become a full-fledged member of the pack until it undergoes a process of subordination.
 Most puppies will try to advance in the social order of the pack as much as possible.
 Adult dogs teach early on the rules by gently grabbing the cubs around the neck and pinning them to the ground.
 Cubs quickly learn to greet adult dogs with respect by crouching, putting ears back, tail down and wagging, and licking the muzzle.
-Subordinate dogs will constantly touch, lick and groom the alpha dog.
-This display of subordination is a sign of affection and respect.

 Exercises & Tips: